thecredibleway/thecredibleway-com/docs/faq/questions/what-about-people-who-never-heard-the-gospel.md

 # What About People Who Never Heard the Gospel?

-The question of what happens to those who never hear the Gospel is one that has weighed heavily on the minds of both believers and skeptics alike.
+The question of what happens to those who never hear the Gospel is one that has weighed heavily on the minds of both believers and sceptics alike.
 It touches on issues of divine justice, mercy and the universality of God's salvation plan.
 Christianity provides an answer rooted in Scripture while also addressing the heart of the human condition.

 At the heart of this discussion is a crucial understanding of God's nature - He is both just and merciful.
 As the